suran1/backend/README.md

 #backend

 This repository stores the following items from U of A Global Campus Backend Developer Certificate course:
-- Code examples and in-class exercises from lectures --Homework
+- Code examples from lectures
+- In-class exercises
+- Homework